Shutdown Day 12: Hill leaders to attend White House briefing on border

-The president said his Homeland Security officials will "make a plea" for the border wall during a briefing for congressional leaders later Wednesday at the White House.
+"We were hopeful that we could get more of a negotiation," said McCarthy.

+He said the leaders plan to return to the White House Friday to continue negotiations.

-But Trump also rejected his own administration's offer to accept $2.5 billion for the wall.
-That offer was made when Vice President Mike Pence and other top officials met with Democratic Senate leader Chuck Schumer at the start of the shutdown.
-Instead, Trump repeatedly pushed for the $5.6 billion he has demanded.
+The two sides have traded offers, but their talks broke down ahead of the holidays.
+On Wednesday, Trump also rejected his own administration's offer to accept $2.5 billion for the wall.
+That offer was made when Vice President Mike Pence and other top officials met with Schumer at the start of the shutdown.
+Instead, on Wednesday Trump repeatedly pushed for the $5.6 billion he has demanded.

-Trump made his case ahead of the afternoon session with Democratic and Republican leaders about the migrants arriving at the border in recent days.
-He said the current border is "like a sieve" and noted the tear gas "flying" overnight to deter arrivals.
-He called the border "very tough" at keeping immigrants out.
+Making his case ahead of the afternoon session with Democratic and Republican leaders, he said the current border is "like a sieve" and noted the tear gas "flying" overnight to deter arrivals.

 "If they knew they couldn't come through, they wouldn't even start," Trump said at the meeting, joined by Cabinet secretaries and top advisers, including Jared Kushner and Ivanka Trump.

-The meeting came as the shutdown dragged through its second week, closing some parks and leaving hundreds of thousands of federal employees without pay.

 Trump complained that he had been "lonely" at the White House during the holiday break, having skipped his getaway to Mar-a-Lago in Florida.
 He claimed his only companions were the "machine gunners," referring to security personnel, and "they don't wave, they don't smile."
-He also criticized Nancy Pelosi, the House Democratic leader, for visiting Hawaii.
+He also criticized Pelosi for visiting Hawaii.

 At the Capitol on Wednesday, Pelosi said she hoped Republicans and the White House "are hearing what we have offered" to end the shutdown.